venkatesh-r96/Business-Analytics/README.md

     Your objective is to identify critical factors influencing Data Analysis and Insights for different page Optimization & How to get more user installation & Engagement from the App & Website"
     User and propose recommendations for improving performance.

+Result:
+* The overall analysis data is showing the app has huge user base in India(Bangalore, Patna).
+* in Event Report ,screen_view and notification_receive has the higher weightage.
+* in Page path and screen class, Flutter and main activity has the higher weightage.
+* First we have to find how this areas are getting more weightage then we have to apply the same for rest of the areas.
+*  This approach will increase the overall performace of tha app.